 - Experienced team of investment professionals.
 Our investment adviser's senior investment professionals, its Advisory Board and our Board of Directors have significant experience researching and investing in the types of potentially rapidly growing venture capital-backed emerging companies we are targeting for investment.
 Through our proprietary company evaluation process, including our identification of technology trends and themes and company research, we believe we have developed important insight into identifying and valuing emerging private companies. - Disciplined and repeatable investment process.
 We have established a disciplined and repeatable process to locate and acquire available shares at attractive valuations by utilizing multiple sources.
 In contrast to industry "aggregators" that accumulate stock at market prices, we conduct valuation analyses and make acquisitions only when we can invest at valuations that we believe are attractive to our investors.
-Following this process, we have completed investments in the 50 companies in our portfolio as of June 30, 2014. - Deep relationships with significant credibility to source and complete transactions.
+Following this process, we have completed investments in the 50 companies in our portfolio as of June 30, 2013. - Deep relationships with significant credibility to source and complete transactions.
 GSV Asset Management and its senior investment professionals are strategically located in the heart of Silicon Valley in Woodside, California.
 During the course of over two decades of researching and investing in emerging private companies, our investment adviser's senior investment professionals have developed strong reputations within the investing community, particularly within technology-related sectors.
 Our investment adviser's Advisory Board members and our Board of Directors have also developed strong relationships in the financial, investing and technology-related sectors.

 - Source of permanent investing capital.
 As a publicly-traded corporation, we have access to a source of permanent equity capital which we can use to invest in portfolio companies.
 This permanent equity capital is a significant differentiator from other potential investors that may be required to return capital to stockholders on a defined schedule.
 We believe that our ability to invest on a long-term time horizon makes us attractive to companies looking for strong, stable owners of their equity. - Early mover advantage.
 We believe we are one of the few publicly traded business development companies with a specific focus on investing in potentially rapidly growing venture capital-backed emerging companies.
-Moreover, we believe we are one of the only ones to focus on acquiring shares in secondary transactions as a key component of our strategy.
-Despite our limited track record, the transactions that we have executed to date since our IPO have helped to establish our reputation with the types of secondary sellers and emerging companies that we target for investment.
+The transactions that we have executed to date since our IPO have helped to establish our reputation with the types of secondary sellers and emerging companies that we target for investment.
 We have leveraged a number of relationships and channels to acquire the equity of private companies.
 As we continue to grow our portfolio with attractive investments, we believe that our reputation as a committed partner will be further enhanced, allowing us to source and close investments that would otherwise be unavailable.
-We believe that these factors collectively differentiate us from other potential investors in private company securities and will potentially enable us to complete equity transactions in desirable private companies at attractive valuations.
+We believe that these factors collectively differentiate us from other potential investors in private company securities and will serve our goal to complete equity transactions in compelling private companies at attractive valuations.